 The manager and/or the relevant risk assessor is/are required to carry out WeST’s New and Expectant Person’s specific risk assessments for all pregnant individuals.

 When somebody notifies their manager that they are pregnant, it is important that this risk assessment is reviewed, in consultation with the individual and the risk assessor.
+The document should be reviewed on a regular basis as the pregnancy develops.

 A further review should take place when the employee returns to work following maternity leave.